bkaiserGmbh/saskia_hugo/content/post/posts.md

 +++
 date = "2017-11-02T13:52:44+00:00"
-description = "The aim of this essay is to shed some light on the poor integration of Muslims in British society." draft = false image = "/uploads/British_Islam_Flag.png" title = "Muslim Integration in British Society"
+description = "With the waves of immigrants fleeing Muslim countries, I decided to take a closer look at the current state of Muslim integration in Great Britain." image = "/uploads/British_Islam_Flag.png" title = "Muslim Integration in British Society"